hiivan/hiivan.github.io/_posts/2020-07-29-a-beginners-guide-to-note-taking-for-your-life.md

 Information overload is a plague of today's society.
 Building a digital system where you can deposit all your thoughts and learnings there is quintessential for knowledge workers in this day and age.

-A similar concept would be having a [Personal Knowledge System](https://en.wikipedia.org/wiki/Personal_knowledge_management).
-PKM involves the bottom-up approach of “collecting information that a person uses to gather, classify, store, search, retrieve and share knowledge in their daily activities”<sup id="fnref:4"><a href="#fn:4" class="footnote">4</a></sup>.
+Another similar concept is the [Personal Knowledge System](https://en.wikipedia.org/wiki/Personal_knowledge_management).
+PKM involves the bottom-up approach of *collecting information that a person uses to gather, classify, store, search, retrieve and share knowledge in their daily activities*<sup id="fnref:4"><a href="#fn:4" class="footnote">4</a></sup>.

 ## Note-Taking App: Roam Research

-_(This segment talks about my favourite note-taking app, Roam Research.
-If you already have a good note-taking app that you use and don't wish to know more about Roam, you may [skip to the next segment] of the article.)_
+<i>(This segment talks about my favourite note-taking app, Roam Research.
+If you already have a good note-taking app you use and and wish to the next segment of the article, click <a href="#next_section">here</a>.)</i>

 In search for an appropriate medium for BASB, I discovered [Roam Research](https://roamresearch.com/).
 I have been using it ever since and have never looked back.

 <picture>
   <img src="/assets/roam-showcase.png" height="100%" width="100%" class="dark-mode-opacity">
   <figure>
-    <figcaption><b>Source:</b> <a href="https://roamresearch.com/">Roam Research</a> official site.</figcaption>
+    <figcaption><b>Source:</b> <a href="https://roamresearch.com/">Roam Research</a>'s official site.</figcaption>
   </figure>
 </picture>
-### What makes Roam different from the rest of the other note-taking apps?
+### What makes Roam different from the other note-taking apps?

-Note-taking apps typically function hierarchically.
+Note-taking apps typically function **hierarchically**.

 You create categories, and within each categories are sub-categories and within them contain notes.
 The problem with this is that we face the issue of deciding where to put these notes under, since they can belong to multiple categories.

-Roam Research is a note-taking application for networked thought.
+Roam Research is a note-taking application for **networked thought**.

 It seeks to make note-taking function more like how a brain processes information.
 Whenever you have an idea, your brain will create multiple associations to it.
 Thinking of linked concepts will help you recall that idea.

-Likewise, Roam seeks to associate notes with other notes via **bi-directional linking**, making it easier to connect your ideas.
+Likewise, Roam seeks to associate notes with other notes via *bi-directional linking*, making it easier to connect your ideas.
 It becomes your second brain.
 Your notes do not just sit there idly like other note apps.
 Roam encourages serendipity and *Spaced Repetition* by letting you to continuously revisit past notes.

 For those tinkerers out there, you can even create your own custom CSS and JavaScript themes!
-(Shameless plug: check out my theme [CyanoRoam](https://github.com/hiivan/CyanoRoam) on Github.)
+(Shameless plug: check out my theme [CyanoRoam](https://github.com/hiivan/CyanoRoam) on Github).

 ### Pricing

 The bummer is that after their 31-days free trial, they start with a whopping $15/month and $7.50/month for students afterwards.
-It is a really steep price.
-I was lucky enough to have been part of their beta program so my graph is free indefinitely 😁.
 If you are not willing to spend that much money on it, I recommend looking into other [Roam alternatives](https://nesslabs.com/roam-research-alternatives) like [Obsidian](https://obsidian.md/) and [TiddlyStroll](https://giffmex.org/experiments/stroll.experiment.html).

+(I was lucky enough to have been part of their beta program so my graph is free indefinitely 😁.)

 If you are interested to know more about how Roam Research works, you can also check out [Ali Abdaal's video on Roam](https://www.youtube.com/watch?v=bpikCLhpIRY).

+<a id="next_section"></a>
 ## How I Take Notes.

 Personal Knowledge System/Building A Second Brain or whatever you want to call it, below are the multiple facets of how I take my notes.
 See and pick what works for you.

 ### 📸Quick Capture

 Our brains are constantly coming up with new ideas.
 Sometimes, this can get very distracting and take away from what we are currently focusing on.

-A way I have come up to curb that is that whenever I come up with a new idea or inspiration, I will immediately capture them down on my notes app (commonly known as _Quick Capture_).
+A way I have come up to curb this problem is that whenever I come up with a new idea or inspiration, I will immediately **capture them** down on Roam.

 I keep quotes, reading highlights, podcast insights and everything you can think of.
 I find this very liberating as it helps to take the load off my brain so I can focus what is important presently.

 Then, at the end of the day, I can go back to review whatever I have written the entire day, and decide whether I will add them to the list of stuff to work on.

 ### 📚Book/Podcast/Article Notes

 This is the most obvious kind of note-taking: writing notes on stuff you read.

 Whenever I read, or other content I consume online e.g. podcasts, articles, I try my best to paraphrase and summarize every book.
-Especially when coming across a foreign concept that I wish to learn more on, I find that this is the best way to actively engage and retain information I have gained from my readings.
+Especially when coming across a foreign concept that I wish to learn more on, I find it best to actively engage with the material for better learning.

-Take note (pun intended): When taking notes, paraphrase and try not to refer back to the material at hand.
+Take note *(pun intended)*: When taking notes, paraphrase and try not to refer back to the material at hand.
 This is the essence behind _Active Recall_.

 ### ⚖️Quantifying My Productivity

 I subscribe to the notion of the **1% Rule**: if you improve yourself by 1% everyday for one year, you will end up 380% better than where you started off a year ago.
-I first read this from the author of [Atomic Habits](https://www.goodreads.com/book/show/40121378-atomic-habits), James Clear.
+I first read this from James Clear, the author of the best-selling book, [Atomic Habits](https://www.goodreads.com/book/show/40121378-atomic-habits).

 <picture>
   <img src="/assets/marginal-gains.jpg" height="85%" width="85%" class="img dark-mode-opacity">